 Any devices are designed to facilitate work and improve its quality, and general order manual sharpening remains the same:

-5. The process is repeated until a burr appears along the entire length on the back of the blade tip.
+5. The process is repeated until a burr along the entire length appears on the back of the blade tip.
 It should move to the opposite side when changing direction.

 Homemade devices

-fixed fixture
+Fixed fixture

 Movable structure

-Point machine
+Dot machine

-Sharpening machines have more than complex structure, which allows you to change the angle of sharpening.
-There are several design options available:
+Sharpening machines have more complex design, which allows you to change the sharpening angle.
+There are several options for a constructive solution:

 DIY example